SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/index.md

 Image courtesy of GoldSim

 In particular, there are many probability distributions that the parameter can take.
 In this case, we considered the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution).
-Normal or Gaussian distributions have a mean or expectation value $\mu$ that represents the most common outcome.
+Normal or Gaussian distributions have a mean or expectation value $$\mu$$ that represents the most common outcome.
 As you move away from the mean, the likelihood of values occurring decreases.
-The standard deviation $\sigma$ represents how spread the distribution is.
+The standard deviation $$\sigma$$ represents how spread the distribution is.
 The height distribution of adults follows a [normal distribution](https://ourworldindata.org/human-height#distribution-of-adult-heights).